The Historic Ritchie House

 Home of John and Mary Jane Ritchie

-Kansas Territorial Settlers of Topeka
+Kansas Territorial Settlers of Topeka and a stop on the Underground Railroad

 Heritage Education Center